top of page

 The noun 'laissez-faire' has its etymological roots in French.
 It is derived from the French phrase 'laissez faire,' which translates to 'let do' or 'let it be.'
 The term is closely associated with the economic philosophy of classical liberalism and was popularized by French economists in the 18th century.
 In English, 'laissez-faire' denotes a policy or attitude of non-interference or minimal government intervention in economic and social matters.
 It advocates for a free-market approach, where individuals and businesses are left to pursue their interests with minimal regulation or control from the government.
 'Laissez-faire' reflects the belief in the self-regulating nature of markets and the idea that government intervention can often have negative consequences, such as stifling economic growth or limiting individual freedom.

-Quiz: Find the meaning of laissez-faire
+Find the correct meaning of the noun laissez-faire:

 Try Again!